Chicago Blackhawks name and logo controversy

-Members of Black Hawk's family have spoken out opposing the use of Black Hawk as a mascot and caricature logo.
+Some members of Black Hawk's family have spoken out calling on the hockey team to change the team name and logo and cease from profiting off of Black Hawk’s name, image, and legacy.
 Since July 2020, headdresses have been banned from being worn at Blackhawk home games.
 The team has stated that they believe that both the name and logo symbolize the importance of Black Hawk's legacy.
+Chicago is home to the third largest Urban Indian population in the United States with 65,000 Native Americans in the Greater Chicagoland area with over 175 tribes represented.
+The team still maintains a collaborative partnership with Chief Black Hawk's Sac and Fox Nation tribe.

 History

 The National Hockey League (NHL)'s Chicago Blackhawks was named in honor of the U.S. 86th Infantry Division, which was nicknamed the "Blackhawk Division" after Black Hawk, a Native American chief who was based in present-day Illinois; the team's founder, Frederic McLaughlin, having served in that division.
+The first logo was drawn by Irene Castle, who was white, in 1926.

 Black Hawk was a leader of the Sauk who sided with the British in the War of 1812 and later attempted to regain tribal land in the Black Hawk War of 1832.
 Opponents of the logo say that adoption of his name for the 86th Infantry, the hockey team, and later for the Blackhawk helicopter are an example of designating certain Native Americans as "worthy adversaries."

+Black Hawk and the Black Hawk War

+Ma-Ka-Tai-Me-She-Kia-Kiak or Black Hawk was born in Saukenuk (modern-day Rock Island, Illinois).
+He was a Sac war leader.
+He fought with the British in the War of 1812 in hopes it would deter white settlement in his homelands.

+He rejected the Treaty of St. Louis of 1804 which took his homelands and called for removal west of the Mississippi River.